Transport links to Hadrian's Wall

 There are regular trains between Newcastle and Carlisle, with many stopping off at key points along the Hadrian’s Wall route, such as Corbridge, Hexham, Haltwhistle and Carlisle.

 You can walk to Brampton station from your holiday cottage, along Tree Road, turn right onto Station Road and then take the footpath, just before the garage, along ‘The Dandy’.
-It will take you approximately 30 minutes to walk along this path.
+It will take you approximately 40 minutes to walk along this path.
 Alternatively, you can get a quick taxi which will take less than 10 minutes.
 There is also some parking at Brampton railway station if you choose to leave your car to collect on your return.

 Border Rambler Buses: Bus timetable - Border Rambler BR1 | Cumbria County Council

 These buses generally run over the summer months on a couple of days each week.
-They are very convenient when travelling from Carlisle and through some of the small villages in the direction of Brampton, such as Newton and they tend to stop at Carlisle Airport (which is a couple of miles from Brampton), from here you can easily get a taxi or organise a lift into Brampton: Please check the Cumbria County Council Website for their up-to-date timetable.
+They are very convenient when travelling from Carlisle and through some of the small villages in the direction of Brampton, such as Newton and they tend to stop at Carlisle Airport (which is a couple of miles outside Brampton), from here you can easily get a taxi or organise a lift into Brampton: Please check the Cumbria County Council Website for their up-to-date timetable.

 AD122: Hadrian’s Wall Buses: Hadrian's Wall Country Bus AD122 - Hexham to Haltwhistle | Go North East